ytwoli/ollama/README.md

 + **Llava**

 ### Indexing
-Indexing is a process in RAG, which can organize a large amount of data with efficient outlines so that the retrieval process can be quick and precise.
+Indexing is a process in RAG, which can organize a large amount of data with efficient outlines so that the retrieval process can be quick and precise. e.g. When storing vector data in Chromadb, it uses HNSW Lib or indexing and searching vectors.
 ## Implementation
 ### Configurations
 in the [config.py](./config.py) file are some configurations which are reas through environment variables